 안녕하세요!
 Sometimes when you want to add emphasis to an action or state of something in English, you add more stress to the verb or by adding a variation of the word “do” in front of the verb.
 In Korean, however, there is a specific verb ending as well as a sentence structure to use when you want to emphasize.
 Check out the lesson and become better at emphasizing your speech in Korean!

 Welcome to Part 2 of the Passive Voice lesson!
 In Part 1, we learned how sentences in the Passive Voice are made in general, and in this part, we will be looking at how the passive voice in English and in Korean differ from each other.
 Don’t worry, there are many example sentences to help you out with this lesson!
 Happy studying!

 안녕하세요!
-Welcome to the 9th installment in the Word Builder series.
 In the Word Builder lessons, we introduce letters and words that work as building blocks of the Korean vocabulary.
 They are not necessarily all Hanja words based on Chinese characters, but many of them are.
-In this World Builder lesson, we will be looking at the word 과 [gwa].
-We hope you enjoy the lesson!
+In this World Builder lesson, we will be looking at how 무 (無) is used in Korean vocabulary.

 In this lesson, we are taking a look at how to make sentences in the “Passive Voice” in Korean.
 This will be covered through two parts and this is Part 1 of the Passive Voice in Korean lesson.
 For Part 2, please check out Level 6 Lesson 23!